Singapore Work Passes And Permits – Meaning & Types Discussed

 Other than work permits, there are some different passes that allow you to visit and stay in Singapore on a long-term basis.

-The dependent pass can be obtained by legally married couples or children under-21-year-old, including lawfully adopted children.
-It can also be obtained by previous holders of employment and S-pass earning at least $6000 monthly.
+1. Dependent Pass – The dependent pass can be obtained by couples who are legally married and have unmarried children below the age of 21 years.
+It can also be obtained by previous holders of employment and S-pass who are earning at least $6000 monthly.

 Conclusion

 There are many different types of work permits and passes that allow you to train, work and reside in Singapore.
 Whether you’re a professional, skilled or unskilled worker or a student, Singapore offers employment opportunities to everyone from different parts of the world.
+Along with a work permit and residence, it also provides an opportunity to bring your family to Singapore and seek residence in the country.
+All you need to decide is the category that matches your work and follows the procedure ahead.